DragonSenses/complete-ecommerce-store/journey.md

 import React from 'react';
 import { Toaster } from 'react-hot-toast';

+/**
+ * Defines a functional component that serves as a provider,
+ * to pass data to any nested components that need to access it.
+ * @returns a Toaster element
+ */
 const ToastProvider = () => {
   return (
+    // Render the Toaster element with default props
     <Toaster />
   )
 }

-export default ToastProvider
+// Export the ToastProvider component export default ToastProvider
 ```

 This renders a toast notification container using `react-hot-toast` library.

+This provider will pass data to any nested components that need to access it.
+A provider can be used to share global state, theme, localization, or any other data that is common to many components in the app.
+A provider accepts a value prop that contains the data to be passed, and a children prop that contains the component tree to be rendered.
+Any component that is a descendant of a provider can access the data using a consumer component or a custom hook.